petrockpeev/petrockpeev/README.md

 **Unity 3D** for gameplay programming and **Blender** for 3D modeling and asset creation.
 I enjoy designing systems that combine technical depth with interactive experiences.

-While my main interest is game development, I also built projects in machine learning, NLP, and security, which influence how I approach game systems, AI behavior, and data-driven mechanics.
+While my main interest is game development, I also built projects in chrome extensions, NLP, and security, which influence how I approach game systems, AI behavior, and data-driven mechanics.

 ### 🎮 Game Development Focus